 Transferring your cash ISA is an easy way to boost your interest rate.
 Many ISAs have an introductory or fixed-term rate, which is usually the best rate, but this can plummet once that period ends.
 To make the most of your savings, transferring your cash ISA is a great way to make your money work best for you.

 To find the right cash ISA for you, comparing the latest available deals is a great place to start.
-With Compare the Market, you can find and compare cash ISAs in as little as one minute**.
 You’ll be able to check the interest rates, as well as any balance limitations, to help you find the right deal for you.

 How to find the best cash ISA rate?

 Normally, the longer fixed-rate accounts offer higher ISA rates.
 These lock in your funds, restricting your access, but reward you with a higher level of interest.